tomresan/dismo-release/README.md

     prompts=target_text_prompts,
 )
 ```
-The sample function also comes with some other arguments (e.g., classifier-free text guidance).
+The sample function comes with some other arguments (e.g., classifier-free text guidance).
 Please have a look in the code for more details.

 ### Motion Extraction
 The motion extractor being used internally during motion transfer can also be used as a standalone model to extract a stream of abstract motion embeddings from input videos.
 This might useful for analysis purposes or other downstream tasks.
 You can load our pre-trained motion extractor as follows: